Frank Horvat: 1950s

 In 1955, Horvat moved from London to Paris and found that the mood of its streets and its inhabitants had little in common with the somewhat romantic vision of the so-called humanist photographers.
 In 1957, Horvat shot fashion photographs for Jardin des Modes using a 35-mm camera and available light, which formerly had rarely been used for fashion.
 This innovation was welcomed by ready-to-wear designers, because it presented their creations in the context of everyday life.
 In the following years, Horvat was commissioned to do similar work for Elle in Paris, Vogue in London, and Harper’s Bazaar in New York.

-The 1960s and 1970s
+1960s and 1970s

 Between 1962 and 1963, Horvat turned to photojournalism and took a trip around the world for the German magazine Revue.
 Then he experimented with cinema and video.
 In 1976, he decided to "become his own client" by producing three personal projects: Portraits of Trees (1976–82), Very Similar (1982-86) and New York Up and Down (1982–87), which he called his "triptych".